nocodejim/postman_extractor/usage.md

     * Use a container to constrain content width for comfortable reading on wider screens.
     * Include a standard header (potentially incorporating the logo) and footer structure.
 4.  **Logo:**
-    * Integrate the Cincinnati Financial logo prominently, usually in the top-left of the header.
+    * Integrate the logo prominently, usually in the top-left of the header.
 Use the official logo file if available.
 Link: [https://www.cinfin.com/](https://www.cinfin.com/) (Logo visually present here).
 5.  **Tone:** Ensure the overall style feels professional, modern, secure, and trustworthy, consistent with a financial services company.
 Avoid overly trendy or flashy elements.